Dr-VR/cse120-unity-project/README.md

                     - https://vr.tobii.com/sdk/
     4. Running Project
                 - Headset must be connected to PC (hardware requirements on manufacturer’s website)
                 - There are different windows and different tabs you can add to help you create your scene/environment.
+                    - Add ‘Console’ to your list of tabs to help debug and see current data output.
                 - Press play button at the top of the project in Unity.
 To stop/end scene press play again.
     5. Understanding the Console outputs
                 - Currently the logs are outputting a normalized gaze data that comes from the ‘Handle2DEyes’ script from the TobiiXR SDK.
 We originally thought we could use this SDK to get the raw eye data, but this is not the case.
 This is why you will need to use the ViveSR SDK or another if you can find one.
                 - The convergence distance is the distance in meters of where the two eye’s gaze converges on screen, this turned out to not be so useful.
                 - Timestamp is the time in seconds from the start of the application.